Hide Search Bar

 The Academy will work hard to reduce all the kinds of harm that children can suffer, including abuse, bullying, discrimination and avoidable injuries.
 If you have any concerns at all about the safety or welfare of a child please do not hesitate to contact us.

-Deputy Safeguarding Lead is Yasamin Morgan
+Designated Safeguarding Lead is Yasamin Morgan

 Telephone: 01279 866280